learntheropes/learn-the-ropes/content/en/articles/use-buefy-in-nuxt-3.md

 On the Oruga Github there is a [guide](https://github.com/oruga-ui/oruga#using-oruga-with-nuxt) to integrate with Nuxtjs.
 However the integration is limited, because it doesn't support custom scss/sass styles.
 On the theme-bulma reademe there is a customization [guide](https://github.com/oruga-ui/theme-bulma#customization-sassscss), however this `@import` order seams to be wrong to me, I lost some time to figure out why the customizations were not applied in my project or even repalced with default value, specifically all colors to standard black.
 After a few hours of searches and tests and even a self-resolved Github [issue](https://github.com/oruga-ui/theme-bulma/issues/81), I was able to make all the parts of the puzzle to work nicely in Nuxtjs version 3, to customize the scss variables and to selectively import only the needed components.
-Here is my implementation, node that `sass` and `sass-loader` devDependencies are needed to allow Nodejs to process the scss/sass customization:
+Here is my implementation, note that `sass` and `sass-loader` devDependencies are needed to allow Nodejs to process the scss/sass customization:
 #### **`package.json`**
 ```json
 {